WebberZone/crp-taxonomy/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.2.0 =
-* Custom taxonomy support; disable contextual matching;
+* New option to match all taxonomies; bug fixes;

 == Changelog ==

+= 1.2.0 =
+* Features:
+	*  Option to match by all taxonomies - Contributed by [Enchiridion](https://github.com/Enchiridion)

+* Bug fixes:
+	*  Filters not working when only taxonomies are being used - Contributed by [Enchiridion](https://github.com/Enchiridion)

 = 1.1.0 =
+* Features:
-* New: Added support for custom taxonomies.
+	* Added support for custom taxonomies.
 Very useful if your custom post types have custom taxonomies
-* New: Disable contextual matching
+	* Disable contextual matching

 = 1.0.0 =
 * Initial release